fjcuenase/loupedeck-ct/README.md

 - On ARM (create folders if necessary):
   `C:\Program Files\Common Files\Adobe\UXP\Plugins\External\a3cd5ec5_6.0.45207`
+3. Go to Edition -> Preferences -> Plugins... and "Actívate developer tools" (both in Photoshop and Photoshop Beta).

 ### ✅ Why this works:
 Because the plugin is written in **JavaScript**, which is architecture-independent — it works on both x64 and ARM.